mladenvreco/auth-cookie/README.md

 Usage

 Navigate to the login page
-Enter "mladen" and any password (this demo does not connect to a real backend) Upon login, you will be redirected to a protected page You can logout to clear the session
+Enter "madi" and any password (this demo does not connect to a real backend) Upon login, you will be redirected to a protected page You can logout to clear the session